 This post contains affiliate links.
 For more information please read my affiliate disclaimer.

 From the outset, there are a lot of decisions to be made for your upcoming wedding.
-In my last post, where to start with your wedding planning, I covered the first steps any couple should begin with; setting your budget, creating your provisional guest list and deciding on your date and venue.
+In my previous post, where to begin planning your wedding, I covered the first steps any couple should begin with; setting your budget, creating your provisional guest list and deciding on your date and venue.

 While wedding planning is exciting, you may quickly realise that there are too many tasks for you and your partner to cope with.
 You’re only human and you cannot do everything and be everywhere at once.